-Depinder Chibber's Spiced Chai Cupcakes With Cream Cheese Frosting
+Depinder Chhibber's Spiced Chai Cupcakes With Cream Cheese Frosting

 Cupcakes are one those baked goods that rarely disappoint.
 Communal, fun, and delicious, they are the perfect treat to bring into the office, take to a party, or indulge in at home.

-And while we all love the standard vanilla or chocolate flavours, Depinder Chibber's delicious Chai iteration of the much-loved dessert brings something unique, exciting, and a bit more sophisticated to the table.
+And while we all love the standard vanilla or chocolate flavours, Depinder Chhibber's delicious Chai iteration of the much-loved dessert brings something unique, exciting, and a bit more sophisticated to the table.

 Chai is the perfect flavour to add to cakes.
 It's spicy and complex and, when put into cupcakes, makes things feel just a bit more adult.
 Depinder's recipe sees tea leaves and a range of spices including cardamom, ginger, and cloves added to cake batter.

 The resulting fluffy cupcake is then topped with a delectable cream cheese icing that is perfectly complementary to the spice and will have you coming back for seconds.

 - 1 cup plain flour